Mallerd History, Family Crest & Coats of Arms

 Mallerd is an Anglo-Saxon name.
 The name was originally given to a miller or the keeper of a mill.
 The surname Mallerd is derived from the Old English word mylenweard.
 This name is common in the southern and western counties; elsewhere, the form Milner predominates.
 The "mill-ward" was the keeper of the mill having derived from the Middle English words "melle, mulle, and mulne."

 The surname Mallerd was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Mallerd family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallerd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallerd research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallerd History in all our PDF Extended History products and printed products wherever possible.

 Mallerd Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Mallerd has appeared include Milward, Milwood and others.

 Early Notables of the Mallerd family (pre 1700)